2013 World Championships in Athletics: Women

-Shelly-Ann Fraser-Pryce became the first woman in World Championships history to sweep the sprint events when anchored Jamaica to gold in the 4×100-metre relay.
+Shelly-Ann Fraser-Pryce became the first woman in World Championships history to sweep the sprint events when anchored Jamaica to gold in the 4 × 100-metres relay.
 Jamaica's time of 41.29 set a Championships record.
 Earlier in the meet, Fraser-Pryce won the 100 metres and the 200 metres.
 In the final of the 200 metres, Allyson Felix tore her right hamstring.
-A photo-finish gave Murielle Ahoure of the Ivory Coast the silver over Nigeria's Blessing Okagbare after both finished in the same time.
+A photo-finish gave Murielle Ahouré of the Ivory Coast the silver over Nigeria's Blessing Okagbare after both finished in the same time.

 Great Britain's Christine Ohuruogu won the 400 metres in a national record time of 49.41.
 She came from behind to edge out defending champion Amantle Montsho of Botswana by 4 thousands of a second in a photo finish.
-Zuzana Hejnova won gold and set a Czech national record in the 400-metre hurdles.
+Zuzana Hejnová won gold and set a Czech national record in the 400-metres hurdles.
 Eunice Sum of Kenya won her first major title, besting Olympic champion Mariya Savinova of Russia in the 800 metres.

 In the 4×400 m relay, although the United States suffered a time-wasting exchange on the final leg, the Americans won by more than two seconds over Great Britain and France.
 The medal ceremony for the event took place at the 2017 IAAF World Championships in London upon the certification of results by the IAAF following the retroactive disqualification of first-place Russia when Antonina Krivoshapka was retroactively disqualified on a positive drug test in a 2017 retest of samples.

 Russia's Tatyana Lysenko set a World Championships record in the hammer throw en route to the gold.
 Caterine Ibargüen won Colombia's first ever World Championship gold by finishing first in the triple jump.
 Christina Obergföll of Germany won her first World Championships title in javelin.